-- (b) Application fees shall be paid to the board in the form of cashier's check or money order.
-All other fees shall be paid to the board in the form of a check, cashier's check or money order; however, on-line applications for licenses or renewal of licenses and license applications may be paid by credit card. - (c) Fees are not refundable.
+(b) Application fees shall be paid to the board in the form of cashier's check or money order.
+All other fees shall be paid to the board in the form of a check, cashier's check or money order; however, on-line applications for licenses or renewal of licenses and license applications may be paid by credit card.